 More info about File to change your name as an adult

-How soon your case will be heard will depend upon the backlog of cases in the Probate and Family Court where your case has been filed.
-If an in-person hearing is not required in your case, once you have returned proof of service to the court and the return date has passed, the case will be sent to the judge.
-If it is approved by the judge, the court will send you a certificate under the seal of the court, establishing the new name.
+How soon your case will be heard will depend on the backlog of cases in the Probate and Family Court where your case has been filed.
+If an in-person hearing isn’t required in your case, once you have returned proof of service to the court and the return date has passed, the case will be sent to the judge.